osposweb/osposweb.github.io/Taxes.md

-*A pull request has been submitted for this feature.
-This page will be updated over the new few days to document the changes that are being introduced by the feature*
+*Changes are underway to add support for India's GST Tax system.
+As development progresses this page will be updated to reflect the changes that are coming.*

+# Base System Support for Taxes

+If your tax requirements are simple this may be the best approach for you.

+The base system of OSPOS includes support for two tax types for each item.
+The tax can be treated as a sales tax or it can be treated as a value added tax.
+Whether or not it is to be treated as a sales tax or a VAT tax should be established up front.
+After sales are made any attempt to switch between the two will result in invalid report data.

-## Sales Tax by Customer
+# Customer Sales Tax

-The sales tax support provided by OSPOS is item based which and is primarily to support VAT tax calculations where the tax is included in the sales price.
-However, it a limited scope it can also used to calculate a sales tax.
-The problem with this is that in the United States the sales tax to be collected could be based on the origin address, ship to address, or bill to address (if the product is being shipped).
-The rules are governed by the taxing jurisdiction.
+In the United States the sales tax to be collected could be based on the origin address, ship to address, or bill to address (if the product is being shipped).
+The rules for collecting taxes are governed by the taxing jurisdiction.

-The changes are introduced to try to be as "low impact" as possible to OSPOS while providing sales tax by customer feature

-## Structure

-To support Sales Tax by Customer four new tables will are added and four tables are changed.
+The Customer Sales Tax feature is built to handle this more complicated tax reporting scenario if your need to collect and report taxes by multiple tax jurisdictions.

+#India Goods and Services Tax

+In 2017 India introduced new tax reporting laws that have similar requirements to the US Sales Tax system except that it still remains VAT tax.
+In version 3.3 of OSPOS we are going to introduce support for India's GST system.

-## Definitions
+# Definitions

 **Sales Tax Code** A code assigned to a customer that identifies the group of taxing jurisdictions which should be applied to the sale.